-Yahweh could have given a troubling dream to Pilate.
-He could have given it to anyone, but he gave it to her.
-Not only that but as Yeshua’s own people are screaming crucify him!
-She is saying after her dream that she believes he is innocent.
+HaShem could have given a troubling dream to Pilate.
+He could have given it to anyone, but He gave it to her.
+Not only that, but as Yeshua’s own people are screaming crucify him!
+She is saying that she believes He is innocent.
 And He was.
 He was spotless.

 Now we know Jesus/Yeshua had to die.
-We know he was the sacrificial Lamb.
+We know He was the sacrificial Lamb.
 However, some have tried to pin Claudia with a dream from the devil to stop the sacrifice.
 I don’t see it that way.
-Her husband must have studied the note she had hurriedly written, “HAVE NOTHING TO DO WITH THAT INNOCENT MAN!”
+Her husband must have studied the note she had hurriedly written, “Have nothing to do with that innocent man!”
 He knows his wife is a dreamer; a visionary.
-He remembers her pointing out the miracles she had seen and heard of concerning this man Yeshua.
+He remembers her pointing out the miracles she had seen concerning this man.
 Perhaps she saw the brutality of his death in her dream?

 Like many husbands, he weighs his wife’s words and he studies the crowd that is blaring and shouting much louder than her simple scratched words on paper, “I’ve suffered greatly in a dream this day!”
 Ah, the dreams and what they hold.